Path-Check/paper-cred/README.md

 ## 2. Trusted List of Issuers

-If the public key comes from a fixed database of keys (trusted lists of keys), the period character (`.`) is used as a delimiter to separate the key-value store identifier and the key identifier in the order of specific to broad.
+The PathCheck Foundation will keep a list of trusted issuers on this [repository](https://github.com/Path-Check/paper-cred/tree/keys).
+References to this list use the period character (`.`) to separate the id of the public key from the name of the database/folder in this order: `id.folder`

-As an example, the keyId `1a9.cdc` means the database is coming from the CDC and the id in that database is `1a9`.
+As an example, the keyId `1a9.pcf` means the database is at the [PCF](https://github.com/Path-Check/paper-cred/tree/keys/pcf) folder and the file name in that database is [1a9.pem](https://github.com/Path-Check/paper-cred/tree/keys/pcf/1a9.pem).
 Each ID must contain the raw PEM file of the issuer.

 ## 3. Downloadable PEM file